Maskedspade/JoinUsVic-V2/README.md

 Project Setup based on [Create React App](https://github.com/facebook/create-react-app).

+This is Version II of the project.
+[Version I](https://github.com/yhfreeman/JoinUsVic-V1) is also available where the set up of Rails and React App are not separated.
+We later found out that separating the two would help with future deployment of the app.

+*If the project runs on VM in development mode, we suggest creating an `.env` file => add `CHOKIDAR_USEPOLLING=true` which could be necessary for auto refresh on change in React*

 ## Getting Started

 **WARNING: Please mind node version and use v.8.9.4.
 To use this version: run `nvm use 8.9.4`**